mousebrains/ARCTERX/Setup.pi4/README.md

 # How I set up a Raspberry Pi for use on the ships of the ARCTERX pilot cruise in 2022
 ---
 1. Create MicroSD card with Ubuntu server for a Raspberry Pi system.
+  - I'm using 128GB or 256GB cards.
-  - I used 21.10 64 bit server.
+  - I installed Ubuntu 21.10 64 bit server.
   - To burn the MicroSD card I used the "Raspberry Pi Imager" application on my MacOS desktop.
 2. Install the MicroSD in the Pi
-3. Boot the Pi and get the IP address
+3. Boot the Pi and get the IP address.
-4. Execute the `setup0.py IPAddr username hostname` script in this directory.
-  - *IPAddr* is the IP address from the previous step,
+4. Log into the Pi `ssh ubuntu@ipAddr` where ipAddr is the IP address you foudn in the previous step.
-  - *username* is desired username on the new Raspberry Pi, and
-  - *hostname* is the hostname, without a domain name for the new Raspberry Pi.
-  1. Prompt for a password.
-  2. Do the initial login to *ubuntu@IPAddr* and change the password to the specified password.
-  3. Copy you ssh public keys to *ubuntu@IPAddr* using `ssh-copy-id ubuntu@IPAddr`

-4. Login to the Pi using `ssh ubuntu@IPAddr` using the default password *ubuntu*
-5. You will have to change the default password on the initial login, then you will be logged out.
+5. The initial password is *ubuntu* which you'll have to change on the first login.
-6. Execute the SetupPi/install0.sh script using the following to do the following on the new system:
-using:
-`ssh ubuntu@IPaddr:script to the new server via: `scp SetupPi/install0.sh ubuntu@IPAddr:`
-7. Execute the
-7. Log back in using the new password.
+6. Log back into the Pi using the new password, `ssh ubuntu@ipAddr`

-7. Fully update the system using `sudo apt update`
+7. Fully update the system `sudo apt update`
-8. Fully upgrade the system using `sudo apt upgrade`
+8. Fully upgrade the system `sudo apt upgrade`
+9. Remove unneded upgrade artifacts `sudo apt autoremove`
-9. Now reboot to have any new kernels become active using `sudo reboot`
+10. Reboot the system to have the upgrades take effect `sudo reboot`
-10. Log back in.
-11. Install fail2ban for security, `sudo apt install fail2ban`
-12. Install ACL support, `sudo apt install acl`
-13. Disable automatic updates and upgrades by changing both instances of **"1"** in /etc/apt/apt.conf/20auto-upgrades to **"0"**
-14. Set the hostname using the command `sudo hostnamectl set-hostname YourNewHostname`
+11. Set the hostname using the command `sudo hostnamectl set-hostname YourNewHostname`
-  - R/V Walton Smith primary, waltonsmith0
-  - R/V Walton Smith backup, waltonsmith1
-  - R/V Pelican primary, pelican0
-  - R/V Pelican backup, pelican1
-  - shore side test primary, pi4
-  - shore side test backup, pi5
-15. Enable zeroconf/bonjour via AVAHI-DAEMON, `sudo apt install avahi-daemon`
+12. Enable zeroconf/bonjour via AVAHI-DAEMON, `sudo apt install avahi-daemon`
-16. Add the sunrise group, `sudo addgroup sunrise`
-17. Add the primary user via the commands
+13. Add the primary user via the commands
   - `sudo adduser pat`
   - `sudo usermod -aG sudo pat`
-  - `sudo usermod -aG sunrise pat`
-18. Logout of the ubuntu user
-19. Logback in to the new user, *pat*
+14. Logout
+15. Copy your *SSH* keys to the Pi using `ssh-copy-id pat@YourNewHostname.local` where YourNewHostname is what you set above.
+16. Log into the new user via `ssh pat@YourNewHostname.local` where pat is the username you used above.
+17. Check that the new user has *sudo* privledges `sudo ls -la`
-20. Delete the ubuntu user, `sudo deluser --remove-home ubuntu`
+18. Delete the ubuntu user, `sudo deluser --remove-home ubuntu`
-21. Create the Dropbox, Processed, and logs directories in ~pat, `mkdir Dropbox Processed logs`
+19. Install fail2ban `sudo apt install fail2ban`
+20. Install a NGINX, a web server, `sudo apt install nginx php-fpm`
+21. Disable automatic updates and upgrades by changing both instances of **"1"** in /etc/apt/apt.conf/20auto-upgrades to **"0"**
+22. Install SAMBA for smb mounting for the ASVs and others `sudo apt install samba*`
+23. Install the required PHP packages, `sudo apt install php-xml php-yaml`
+24. Install the required python packages,
+  - `sudo apt install python3-pip python3-pandas python3-xarray python3-geopandas`
+  - `python3 -m pip install inotify-simple`
+  - `python3 -m pip install libais`
-22. Create the ssh key pair for talking to the shore side server, glidervm3, `ssh-keygen -b2048`
+25. Create the ssh key pair for talking to the shore side server, glidervm3, `ssh-keygen -b2048`
-23. Create the ssh config file, *~/.ssh/config* with the following content:
+26. Create the ssh config file, *~/.ssh/config* with the following content:
 <pre>
 Host vm3 glidervm3 glidervm3.ceoas.oregonstate.edu
   Hostname glidervm3.ceoas.oregonstate.edu